sebw/linkding-healthcheck/README.md

 This request https://github.com/sissbruecker/linkding/issues/68 from 2021 is exactly asking for that but I understand the challenges in implementing something like that.
 I also like the lightweight approach of Linkding and appreciate it doesn't become a bloated piece of software.

 This is why I decided to implement a quick and dirty URL health checker outside of Linkding and take advantage of the tag systems.

+This app also checks if your Linkding contains exact duplicates, this can happen at import time because Linkding doesn't check duplicates.
+This topic is discussed [here](https://github.com/sissbruecker/linkding/issues/751).

 You just need to run the following Docker image on a regular basis and a tag `@HEALTH_HTTP_<code>` will be assigned in case the link is no longer valid.